basarat/typescript-react/04 publish/README.md

 ```
 cd ../use
 ```
-* If we had published our package to npm we could use it by `npm install fancy` but since we only linked it locally we can bring it in by running `npm link fancy`.
-This `npm link` workflow is also a good tool to be aware of for local testing of packages without deploying.
+* If we had published our package to npm we could use it with `npm install fancy` but since we only linked it locally we can bring it in by running `npm link fancy`.
+This `npm link` workflow is also a good tool to be aware of for local testing of packages before deploying them to npm.
 ```
 npm link fancy
 ```

+***alm -o && Run the demo***
+* We start with a simple basic TypeScript hello world react app.
-* We can now use the component in our main application.
-Ofcourse since the package was written with TypeScript we get nice autocomplete, error checking and all the other benefits we demonstarted in the first lesson.
+* We now import the Fancy component into our application.
+Ofcourse since the Fancy package was written with TypeScript we get nice autocomplete, error checking and all the other benefits we demonstarted in the first lesson.

 ```js
 import { Fancy } from 'fancy';